Kayah State: Politics

 further restricting villagers movements.
 Landmines are often planted along roads to prohibit the villagers' movements.
-Villagers, fearful of landmines and potentialinjuries, further restrict their own movements.
+Villagers, fearful of landmines and potential injuries, further restrict their own movements.

 Even with a valid travel pass villagers are still vulnerable to abuses and exploitation.
 There have been reports of arrests, torture, extrajudicial killings and rapes of villagers who have had permission to travel.
 Villagers have also been shot at when they have been outside of their communities."

 It has also been alleged that the relocation centers have inadequate access to water, food, medical services, and educational facilities.
-An estimated 50,000 Karenni people classified as IDPs (Internally Displaced Persons) and thousands more are in refugee camps in Thailand.
+As of April 2024, more than 80% of the state's population is classified as internally displaced.
+Thousands of Karenni people are in refugee camps in Thailand.